Formula One regulations: Race procedure

-The pit lane opens forty minutes before the start of a race (t−40:00).
+The pit lane opens forty minutes before the start of a race (t−40:00; t−30:00 during sprint weekends).
 Drivers may do as many reconnaissance laps as they wish, driving through the pit lane each time around in order to avoid the grid.
-Drivers must be in their cars and in place on the grid by time the pit lane closes at t−30:00; otherwise they must start the race from the pits.
+Drivers must be in their cars and in place on the grid by time the pit lane closes at t−30:00 (t−25:00 during sprint weekends); otherwise they must start the race from the pits.
 Meanwhile, teams may work on their cars on the grid.

 At t−10:00 the grid is cleared of everyone except team mechanics, race marshals, and drivers.
-A team will generally want to keep its tyres off their cars and heated in their tyre-warmers for as long as possible, but they must be attached to the cars by t−3:00.
+A team will generally want to keep its tyres off their cars and heated in their tyre-warmers for as long as possible, but they must be attached to the cars by t−5:00; otherwise a stop-go penalty will be imposed on the offending driver.

 Engines must be running by t−1:00; at fifteen seconds to the start all personnel must be clear of the track.
 Green lights signify the start of the formation lap, also known as the parade lap, during which drivers must remain in the same order (no passing) except if a car ahead has stopped due to a technical problem, or has had an accident.
 The cars circle the track once, usually weaving from side to side to warm up their tyres, and form up again in their starting positions on the grid.
 A series of short, controlled burnouts is usually performed as each driver approaches their grid box in order to maximize rear tyre temperature and clean off any debris from the parade lap.

 If, for some reason, a car cannot start the race (engine failure during qualifying or practice, suspension fails, etc.), the car can still join the race, but will take a 10-position penalty at the start.
 For example, if the car qualifies in 3rd, but has to change an engine at any point during the race weekend prior to the actual race, the car will start from 13th position.
 For strategy's sake, teams will sometimes opt to start a car affected in this way from the pit lane.
 This means they start at the tail end of the grid; however, they can not only change an engine, but also start the race with fresh tyres.

 Gearboxes must be used for five consecutive events (counted as P3, the qualifying practice session and the race).
 A 5-place grid penalty will be incurred if a replacement gearbox is used (Pole position becomes 6th).
+Due to the reliability of modern gearboxes, in 2025 the grid penalties incurred for replacement gearboxes was removed.